 - Food Cards

-- Classroom teaching staff will discuss the menu with children prior to each meal by showing the pictures that correspond with the days’ meals/snacks.
+- Classroom teaching staff will discuss the menu with children each day by showing the pictures that correspond with the days’ meals/snacks.

 - Suggestions on how to implement